AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 ## Can I adjust the specified peak bandwidth?

 Yes, you can adjust the specified peak bandwidth.
-For more information, see [Overview of instance upgrade and downgrade](/intl.en-US/Instance/Change configurations/Overview of instance upgrade and downgrade.md).
+For more information, see [.](/intl.en-US/Instance/Change configurations/Overview of instance upgrade and downgrade.md)

 ## Will I be charged for the traffic generated by ECS instances under attack?